code-Spellcaster/-Learning_Log-/README.md

 Then open your web browser and go to `http://127.0.0.1:8000` to start using Learning Logs.

-## Contributing
-Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.

 ## License
 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

 ## Acknowledgments
 - Inspired by "Python Crash Course" by Eric Matthes.
-- Thanks to all contributors who have helped to improve this project.